rezabarzakhi/dashbordadmin/README.md

 - `/home`: displays the main dashboard with various data visualizations and statistics.
 - `/users`: displays a list of users and their information.
 Users can be edited or deleted from this page.
 - `/products`: displays a list of products and their information.
 Products can be edited or deleted from this page.
-- `/edit-products/:id`: allows for editing of a specific product with the given `id`.
+- `/product/:productID`: allows for editing of a specific product with the given `productID`.

 ## Installation ⚙️